To Err Is Human; To Annotate, SILICON? Toward Robust Reproducibility in LLM Annotation: Empirical Results

-We present results in the same sequence as described in Section \ref{sec:sequential_optimize}: guideline contrast, reference baseline contrast, meta prompt contrast, and model contrast.
-We then evaluate robust reproducibility protocols and multi-LLM annotation strategies.
-Our empirical validation demonstrates systematic measurement error reduction across all four sources, with each intervention targeting distinct aspects of the annotation process.
+We first present measurement error reduction results in the same sequence as described in Section \ref{sec:sequential_optimize}: guideline contrast, reference baseline contrast, meta-prompt contrast, and model contrast.
+We then evaluate robust reproducibility by testing an open-weight substitution and ensemble-based upper bounds.